LUMC/fastqsplitter/README.rst

 -o split.1.fq.gz -o split.2.fq.gz -o split.3.fq.gz``

 fastqsplitter uses the excellent `xopen library by @marcelm
 <https://github.com/marcelm/xopen>`_.
-Therefore the input and output files
+Therefore, the input and output files
 compression is determined by the extension.
 Use ``.gz`` if output files should be gzip compressed.